anishg93/MARK/README.md

 # MARK: Memory Augmented Refinement of Knowledge

 This repository contains the implementation of **MARK: Memory Augmented Refinement of Knowledge**, by Prabal Deb and Anish Ganguli, which has been accepted at Microsoft Journal of Applied Research (MSJAR) 2025.
-The open-source paper is available at **[arXiv:2505.05177](https://arxiv.org/abs/2505.05177)**.
+The public version of the paper is available at **[arXiv:2505.05177](https://arxiv.org/abs/2505.05177)**.

 ## Overview